rapidsai/cuml/cpp/include/cuml/experimental/fil/Implementation.md

 ## Strategies for CPU/GPU code re-use

-This FIL implementation now makes use of a build-time variable `ENABLE_GPU` to determine whether or not to compile CUDA code.
-If `ENABLE_GPU` is not set, FIL is guaranteed to compile without nvcc, access to CUDA headers, or any other GPU-related library.
+This FIL implementation now makes use of a build-time variable `CUML_ENABLE_GPU` to determine whether or not to compile CUDA code.
+If `CUML_ENABLE_GPU` is not set, FIL is guaranteed to compile without nvcc, access to CUDA headers, or any other GPU-related library.

 We explicitly wish to avoid excessive use of `#ifdef` statements based on this